Documentation

 Select one or more properties with the checkbox on the left (or click the row and use Delete) and press Delete or Backspace.

-Switch to the Variables tab to see all CSS custom properties (--name: value) in the file, grouped by the ruleset that defines them.
+Switch to the Tokens tab (⌘2) to see all CSS custom properties (--name: value) in the file, grouped by the ruleset that defines them.
+(Internally these are CSS variables — "tokens" is just a friendlier name for the design-system role they usually play.)

 Code Editor